Frank Lorenzo: Purchase

 Continental Airlines (CAL) had been on TIA's potential merger screen for quite a while.
 CAL had been losing money regularly and seemed not to have developed an effective strategy to deal with airline deregulation and the new competition that it brought.
 Its western oriented route structure fit well with TIA's network.
 Lorenzo made two attempts to merge the companies on a friendly basis, but was rejected by its long-time Chairman Bob Six.

 In January 1981, Texas International Airlines announced an offer to buy Continental.
-It had already purchased just over 9% of Continental's shares, and offered to buy enough to bring its stake to between 35% to 49%.
+It had already purchased just over 9% of Continental's shares, and offered to buy enough to bring its stake to between 35% and 49%, the first airline to seek another through a stock tender offer.
 Continental already had an agreement to merge with Western Airlines, and Texas Air announced that it would seek to vote its shares to block the merger which it felt was not in the interests of CAL shareholders.
 As with previous attempts, TIA's takeover target was a much larger company than itself.

 There was opposition to TIA's planned takeover.
 In particular, unions feared that Lorenzo would lay off workers and that he was anti-union, demonstrated by formation of New York Air as a non-unionized company, charges which Lorenzo denied by making clear the employees had the right to select union representation should they have so desired.
 While TIA acquired 49% of Continental's shares, an employee group attempted to stop the plan through legal maneuvers designed to give them control of the company rather than sell to TIA.
 Continental's chairman, Alvin Feldman, objected to the purchase, telling Lorenzo that he thought the combined company would be "very weak"; as the takeover battle continued, Feldman was described as being "bitterly opposed" to the plan.